Vietnam, Asia -

 A leader-escorted round-trip flight will be available (but not required) from LAX for those travelers who wish to fly with a leader.
 Please contact our office for details.

-Packing bags, we board an overnight train ride to Sapa, a must-see region of the country.
+Packing our bags, we board an overnight train ride to Sapa, a must-see region of the country.
 Bearing witness to sprawling, green mountains, we set off through the town center and surrounding villages on an all-day trek of a lifetime capped off by a stay in one of the ethnic villages.
-Impossible to find a poor view or bad meal, we prepare for four days of English teaching in the Hoa Binh Province.
-With ten to fifteen students per class, we support local staff in the language curriculum, in addition to acting as facilitators and leaders in the local children’s day camp experience.
+Impossible to find a poor view or bad meal, we prepare for four days of service in the Hòa Bình Province.
+Working and staying with a local host family, we learn the ways of one of Vietnam’s most unique provinces.
+We work on construction and gardening based projects to assist local Vietnamese with any of their particular needs.
+In the evenings, we share meals and gain a better understanding of Vietnam and of each other, all while looking out over rice patties and the tropical forest.
 Here’s to authenticity off the beaten path!

 Arrival (Day 1-2):

-Gather in LAX, California to board the optional escorted flight bound for Hanoi.
+Gather in LAX to board the optional escorted flight bound for Hanoi.
 Arrive in Vietnam the next evening, settle in, and get the lay of the land.

 Orientation (Day 3):

-We'll explore Hanoi's Temple of Literature, Hoa Lo Prison, Vietnamese Women Museum, and the lively Old Quarter.
-We'll visit beautiful Hoan Kiem Lake – a cultural and social focal point in Hanoi.
-After seeing Ho Chi Minh’s Mausoleum and Museum, we'll witness Vietnam’s oldest traditional art performance right in the center of Hanoi, then stop at a market to purchase the ingredients we need for our Vietnamese cooking lesson.
+We'll explore Hanoi's Temple of Literature, Hỏa Lò Prison Prison, the Vietnamese Women Museum, and the lively Old Quarter.
+We'll visit beautiful Hoàn Kiếm Lake – a cultural and social focal point in Hanoi.

 Activities at Friendship Village will include working with children in special education classes, observing and working with students in the vocational training classes, playing sports with children and veterans, gardening and most interestingly, talking with Vietnamese veterans about the U.S. & Vietnam War.